Choum28/Recalbox-Clcd/README.md

 bcm2708.vc_i2c_override=1
 ```

-* reboot your recalbox
+* reboot your Recalbox

 ### Check I2C address

-You should check your I2C address of 16x2 CLCD as this device can have different adress.
+You should check your I2C address of 16x2 CLCD as this device can have a different address.
 Those are two address each other normally => 0x27 or 0x3f.

 Execute the following command (could take some time to complete)